msshtdev/fcitx5-cedilla/README.md

 # fcitx5-cedilla

-I just want to type "Ç" with "c" and ",".
+I just want to type "Ç" with "," and "C".